rebahama/social-reviewer-frontend/README.md

 # Social reviewer
 ![Wireframe homepage](docs/website/front-page.png)

-According to our research many review site lacks the social media feeling, also another problem is that on many review sites only focus on a specific subject category.
+According to our research many review site lacks the social media feeling, also another problem is that on many review sites the only focus is on only one category.
 Social reviewer makes reviewing more fun and interacts the user with the reviewer in a fun way and the important part is that in the category you can choose to review everything from electronics to cars.
 Users can create account, create reviews, comment, upvote, see the most popular and most commented reviews.
 Users can also see all the profiles that are listed on the site.
 The target group here is anyone that would like all the reviews from diffrent categories to be on the same webpage in a fun way.